 Non-stop prototyping and manufacturing with a 3D printer make sure that designs are always within company premises, preserving your intellectual property.
 Your innovations cannot be claimed by any third party.
 Every innovative design is kept secure, so there is no need to worry about privacy anymore.

 CNC cutting and injection molding result in a lot of wasted resources.
 Both involve the removal of materials from solid blocks.
 Unlike these two, 3D printing only uses material that is needed to create a prototype part – no more, no less.
 Additionally, reusing the materials from a 3D print is relatively straight forward.
 As a result, additive manufacturing creates very little waste, and saves a company a lot of money.

 One of the biggest concerns for a designer is how to manufacture a part as efficiently as possible.
-Most parts require a large number of manufacturing steps to be produce by traditional technologies.
-The order these steps occur affects the quality and manufacturability of the design.
+Most parts require a large number of manufacturing to be produced by traditional technologies.
+The order in which these steps occur affects the quality and manufacturability of the design.

 Additive manufacturing machines complete a build in one step, with no interaction from the machine operator during the build phase.
 As soon as the CAD design is finalized, it can be uploaded to the machine and printed in one step in a couple of hours.